vpavlenko/vpavlenko/README.md

 I teach JavaScript because I believe that school teaching should deeply integrate a conversation about modern interfaces, event handlers, data <-> UI, network requests, UI debugging etc.

 I don't believe that teaching it in Python is optimal.
 Yes, Python is cleaner as a language.
-But pygame/tkinter is worse as a way of showcasing interfaces.
+But pygame/tkinter is worse as a way of showcasing interfaces and modern debugging.

 I'm committed to support both languages for as long as needed until all teachers migrate :)